Set up your inventory

 1. Open the Master Inventory

 Sign in as the owner.
 From the main navigation, open Inventory — you will see the list of your stores.
-Click Master Inventory in the top-right to open the owner-wide catalog of ingredients you want to track.
+Click Master Inventory in the top-right to open the owner-wide catalog of ingredients your business buys.

 2. Add a master inventory item